isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-14-post-Oral Answer by SPS Rahayu Mahzam to PQ on Whether the CDRT Can Be Empowered to Make Recommendations.md

 Treatment Order to the respondent.

 {:start="7"}
 7. An inter-agency committee is currently reviewing the Community Dispute Management Framework.
 As part of this review, the Committee is studying how to better address neighbour disputes that may be due, at least in some part, to the mental health condition of a resident, including whether the Community Disputes Resolution Tribunals should be empowered to make mandatory treatment orders.
-The Committee will provide more details of the review in due course..
+The Committee will provide more details of the review in due course.

 <p class="right-side-updated">Last updated on 14 February 2023</p>